YO3GEO/uv-k5-firmware-custom/README.md

 # Activated ENABLE_TX_AUDIO_BAR
-When I activated "ENABLE_TX_AUDIO_BAR" I had an error that led to the invalidation of 2 lines in ui/main.c...
+When I activated "ENABLE_TX_AUDIO_BAR" I had an error that led to the cancellation of 2 lines in ui/main.c...